3rd-Stage-ACP-SUE-ABH/Java-Rasterizer/README.md

 # The Rasterizer
 This is (an attempt at) a real-time software rasterizer.
-The graphics logic is mainly based on the model.renderer described in [Tiny Renderer](https://github.com/ssloy/tinyrenderer/wiki/Lesson-0:-getting-started).
+The graphics logic is mainly based on the renderer described in [Tiny Renderer](https://github.com/ssloy/tinyrenderer/wiki/Lesson-0:-getting-started).

 This project uses no dependencies other than the Java Class library.